 The plan representative must document the scope of the agreement before the appointment.
-Distinct lines of plan business include MA, PDP and Cost Plan products.

 If a beneficiary requests to discuss other products, the plan representative must document a second scope of appointment for the additional product type to continue the marketing appointment.